hermit-os/kernel/README.md

 * texinfo
 * Qemu

-On Ubuntu the packets could be installed with following command:
+On Debian-based systems the packets can be installed by executing:
 ```
   sudo apt-get install qemu-system-x86 nasm texinfo libmpfr-dev libmpc-dev libgmp-dev libisl-dev flex bison
 ```